 - Encourage your student to be responsible about alcohol use while abroad.

 - Keep in touch with your student throughout the planning process and during their time abroad.
-Offer support as your student navigates new experiences, but allow him or her to problem solve independently.
-Skype and social media make it inexpensive and easy to remain connected!
+Offer support as your student navigates new experiences, but allow them to problem solve independently.
+Video calls and social media make it inexpensive and easy to remain connected!

-The best way to view our programs on the website is to go to our "All Programs" page and browse our offerings.
+The best way to view our programs on the website is to use our "Program Finder" to browse our offerings.
 CGI offers three main program types:

-- Summer programs at partner business schools are 3-8 weeks in length
+- Summer programs on a variety of topics that are 3-8 weeks in length

 - Semester programs (Global Immersion) are 3.5 to 5 months in length, depending on the university calendar of the partner business school